woriazzc/RCEKD/README.md

 ### Notes

-In configs/, we have provided the configuration of hyperparameters for TSCKD, together hyperparameters for other compared methods.
+In configs/, we have provided the configuration of hyperparameters for TSCKD, together with hyperparameters for other compared methods.

 In modeling/KD/baseline.py, we provide the codes for all baseline methods.